dakra/pyramid.el/README.md

   - pyramid-request
   - pyramid-distreport
   - pyramid-serve
+* Easily locate and jump to all your "pyramid things"
+  - View definitions
+  - Templates
+  - Sqlalchemy models
+  - Console scripts
+  - Settings
 * Function to create a new pyramid project from cookiecutter templates
-* Easily locate and jump to all your view definitions
-* Easily locate and jump to all your templates
-* Easily locate and jump to all your sqlalchemy models
+* Run console scripts defined in your project

 ## Configuration